 @melanie_mels wants advice on alternatives to benzoyl peroxide or how to come off benzoyl peroxide without breaking out like crazy.
 So while benzoyl peroxide can be effective for clearing acne, if it’s used incorrectly it can cause some unwanted side effects.
 So, there’s two reasons why your skin is addicted to benzoyl peroxide.
 1) It suppresses oil production (which is why it prevents acne) but the problem is as soon as you stop applying it, your skin is left dry and dehydrated so it produces even MORE oil to compensate.
 2) It damages your skin barrier and leaves it prone to inflammation – aka spots!
 This inflammation and damaged skin barrier function means that your pores are more likely to rupture and spots will be bigger, redder and take a lot longer to heal.
 There are some natural alternatives to benzoyl peroxide like Tea Tree and Thyme Linalool but personally, having struggled with painful cysts, neither of these treatments are really effective.
 If you want to come off BP, I would recommend switching to a more gentler, safer approach with Expose Skincare.
-It uses safe concentrations of Benzoyl Peroxide and Salycilic acid along with natural plant extracts like Green Tea and Liquorice for unbeatable acne clearing abilities.
+It uses low concentrations of Benzoyl Peroxide and Salycilic acid along with natural plant extracts like Green Tea and Liquorice for unbeatable acne clearing abilities.
 It’s also important to remember that the only way to stop acne completely is to fix the root cause; whether it be digestive issues, blood sugar or hormone imbalances.